BEHV 7032 Clinic Placement B

 Coordinator Karen Moses Opens in new window

-Description This placement unit comprises 180 hours of placement activity accrued one-day a week over 24 weeks, builds on knowledge and skills acquired in coursework units and extends and consolidates competencies acquired in Clinic Placement A. The aim of the unit is to establish and enhance, under close supervision, a range of clinical psychology assessment and intervention skills applied to real clients.
+Description This placement subject comprises 180 hours of placement activity accrued one-day a week over 24 weeks, builds on knowledge and skills acquired in coursework subjects and extends and consolidates competencies acquired in Clinic Placement A. The aim of the subject is to establish and enhance, under close supervision, a range of clinical psychology assessment and intervention skills applied to real clients.
 Regular and systematic video-recording of trainee-client sessions and supervisor feedback guided by competency-based principles provide trainees with an excellent opportunity to acquire, consolidate and generalise a wide range of competencies important for clinical psychology practice.

 Student Contribution Band HECS Band 1 10cp